TeamWizardry/LibrarianLib/README.md

 contains simple helpers.
 More details in the core readme.

 #### Flagship features
-- `foundation` – A set of utilities designed to form the "foundation" of your mod.
-This module aims to curb the ever-increasing amount of boilerplate Forge requires.
 - `facade` – A feature-rich, flexible GUI framework.
 - `glitter` – High-performance particle systems.